eunrcn/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

 <div style="page-break-after: always;"></div>

+2. **When entering numbers greater than 2147483647** for commands e.g. remind 100000000000, the input will be considered invalid.
+Currently, there is no remedy for this but it is assumed that most users will not encounter this issue in normal usage.
+A solution could be added in a future iteration.

 --------------------------------------------------------------------------------------------------------------------